 Try to include those three parts to your risk Event - Consequence - Impact.
-This will ensure that focus, and therefore action is placed on the event.
-Typical risk phrasing could be loss of... failure of..... leads to ..... resulting in..... failure to... lack of... partnership with... development of...
+This will ensure that focus, and therefore action is placed on the event.Typical risk phrasing could be

 For example, Environmental Services may identify the failure of the waste collection service, e.g. due to bad weather conditions, as a risk.
 They develop this around event, consequence, impact to: